Hypoallergenic Formula: Everything You Need to Know

 Itchy Rash

 Babies can develop rashes for a variety of reasons.
-Sometimes rashes may be due to the milk protein they are eating if they have an allergy.
+Sometimes, rashes may be due to the milk protein they eat if they have an allergy.
 If your baby develops hives after eating, it may be caused by a food allergy.

 A food allergy or intolerance may also present as eczema.
 Eczema is characterized by red bumps on your baby's face, scalp, hands or feet that may itch or feel like dry, scaly skin.